This is how the Independence Day Fireworks works:

 Each year we explore an odd-numbered U.S. highway, in alternating years north-to-south or south-to-north.

-Last summer it was northbound U.S. 83, from the southern tip of Texas through Abilene, North Platte, and Pierre to North Dakota's border with Manitoba.
+In 2020 it was northbound U.S. 83, from the southern tip of Texas through Abilene, North Platte, and Pierre to North Dakota's border with Manitoba.

-Then onward to Qausuittuq.
+Then onward to the Canadian North.

 In 2018 it was northbound U.S. 231,